 Misconceptions about Gallbladder stones

 Gall stones are among the most misunderstood disorders.
 It is estimated that many people live with gallstones without experiencing any significant symptoms.
 In some cases, gallstones may cause infections, severe pains, or disorders like pancreatitis.
 There are several misconceptions about the condition and its treatment.
-It is best to discuss your symptoms with a doctor from BLK-MAX Hospital to get an accurate diagnosis and a personalised treatment plan.
+It is best to discuss your symptoms with gall bladder doctors from BLK-MAX Hospital to get an accurate diagnosis and a personalised treatment plan.

 Myth 1.
 Drinking more milk

 Fact - One of the common home remedies that are recommended for gall stones is drinking more milk.
 There is no scientific research indicating that milk consumption can reduce or treat gallbladder stones.
 It is essential to follow the treatment for gallbladder stones as recommended by a doctor at BLK-MAX Hospital.